Delaware Goes Green: Everything You Need to Know About Cannabis Laws in the First State

 To buy cannabis at a dispensary in Delaware, you must be a registered medical marijuana patient and show your medical marijuana card along with a government-issued ID.
 Recreational cannabis sales have not yet been licensed, so only medical marijuana is available for purchase.

-An employee at a medical cannabis dispensary in a white lab coat is helping a young woman choose a cannabis product.
+An employee at a medical cannabis dispensary helping a young woman choose a cannabis product.

 What Is the Legal Amount of Cannabis to Carry in Delaware?